juanis2112/Spyder-Workshop/README.md

 ## Predictive Model Testing and Evaluation

-30. Now, we want to plot our model predictions versus our test data to see how good our prediction was:
+30. Now, we want to plot our model predictions versus our test data, to see how good our predictions were:

 ```python
 y_predict = regression.predict(x_test.values.reshape(-1, 1))